 Requirement Element to be assured Description applied within the NSS.
-1.3 There is a mechanism for considering statistics produced outside the national statistical system, and if appropriate, for these statistics to become official.
-The body coordinating the NSS evaluates statistics produced outside the NSS for use as official statistics or alongside official statistics.
-Examples of such statistics are some of the Sustainable Development Goal (SDG) indicators.
-The NSS-wide (central) coordination body or a task force composed of members of various statistical agencies can be given the responsibility for the evaluation of the quality of relevant statistics outside the NSS (e.g. some SDG indicators) as needed.
+1.3 There is a mechanism for The body coordinating the NSS evaluates statistics produced outside the There should be manuals/ guidelines considering statistics produced NSS for use as official statistics or alongside official statistics.
+Examples of that explain procedures to be followed outside the national statistical such statistics are some of the Sustainable Development Goal (SDG) for statistics from other agencies to be system, and if appropriate, for indicators. accredited as official statistics these statistics to become The NSS-wide (central) coordination body or a task force composed of official. members of various statistical agencies can be given the responsibility for the evaluation of the quality of relevant statistics outside the NSS (e.g. some SDG indicators) as needed.
 There is a unit such as a task force that discusses and provides support for the use of new data sources within the NSS.
-There should be manuals/ guidelines that explain procedures to be followed for statistics from other agencies to be accredited as official statistics 1.4 There is a national plan or program for the development and production of official statistics.
-There is a multi-annual national plan for the development and production of official statistics which can take the form of NSDS.
-The multi-annual national plan for the development and production of official statistics covers the entire NSS.
-The multi-annual national plan should address quality assurance.
-Annual plans for the NSS members supplement the multi-annual NSS-wide plan.
+1.4 There is a national plan or There is a multi-annual national plan for the development and production Tanzania Statistics Master Plan or the program for the development of official statistics which can take the form of NSDS.
+National Strategy for Development of and production of official The multi-annual national plan for the development and production of Statistics can be used as a guiding statistics. official statistics covers the entire NSS. document The multi-annual national plan should address quality assurance.
+Annual plans for the NSS members supplement the multi-annual NSS- wide plan.
 The multi-annual national plan is established in close consultation with statistics producers, users and data providers.
 The multi-annual national plan for the development and production of official statistics is approved for implementation by an NSS-wide governance body and/or a higher-level government or a legislative body.
-Tanzania Statistics Master Plan or the National Strategy for Development of Statistics can be used as a guiding document
+The programs and activities of the multi-year national plan are monitored 1 on a regular basis by the NSS-wide (central) coordination body